 Two days later Pete’s phone rang.
 It was the editor of the Daily Mail.
 He was brief and to the point.
 “How much do you want to keep “Bogart” at the Mail?”

-I knew I was a pain in the Mail's butt.
-But it was a pain they didn't want to lose to their biggest rival, especially after Jonathan Cainer, their eminent astrologer who, like me, had signed with the Mail after Today closed, had just been poached by the same paper, the Daily Express!
+I knew I was a pain in the Daily Mail's butt.
+But I also knew it was a pain they didn't want relieved by losing me, "Britain’s best-loved cat" as they put it in a headline on the front page the day I started, to their biggest rival.
+Especially after their eminent astrologer, Jonathan Cainer, also an import from Today, had himself just been poached by the same paper!

-So, persuaded with an offer of a lucrative new contract and assurance of more creative freedom, Pete agreed to keep me at the Daily Mail.
-But, I’m ashamed to admit, the decision didn’t make us any friends at the Daily Express.
+So, persuaded with an offer of a lucrative new contract and assured of more creative freedom, Pete agreed to keep me at the Daily Mail.
+But I’m ashamed to admit the decision didn’t make us any friends at the Daily Express.

-A few months passed, the Daily Express matter died down and me and Pete got back to work.
+A few months passed, the Daily Express matter died down and Pete and I got back to work.
 Then one morning Pete got another call from the Mail’s editor who was again brief and to the point.
-“We’ve decided to replace “Bogart” with a strip called ‘Garfield’ and it starts Monday.”
+“We’ve decided to replace ‘Bogart’ with a strip called ‘Garfield’ and it starts Monday.”

-Even though Pete and I knew it had no class “Garfield” was still the biggest selling cartoon strip in the world supported by tons of merchandise and a couple of movies and when it became available the Daily Mail jumped on it.
+Even though Pete and I knew it had no class “Garfield” was the biggest selling cartoon strip in the world riding on a tsunami of merchandise and two feature films and when it became available (methinks, for some strange reason, it was dropped by the Daily Express) the Daily Mail pounced on it.
 We also knew no amount of angry readers’ letters would change the editor’s mind this time.

-The Daily Mail paid Pete’s contract in full after Pete signed an agreement that he would not offer “Bogart” to another newspaper which meant on the 3rd of November 2001, after 21 years of harassing newspaper editors, I, Bogart, idolised by millions (okay, thousands) (well, okay, quite a few), who only ever wanted a soft bean bag, a silent cat flap, a warm car bonnet, a few daily slices of smoked salmon and the companionship of a little Burmese called Mandy, retired from the catwalk forever.
+After Pete signed an agreement not to offer “Bogart” to another newspaper the Daily Mail paid his contract in full and on November 3, 2001, after 21 years of harassing newspaper editors, I, Bogart T. Wilkins, idolised by millions (okay, thousands) (well, okay, quite a few), who only ever wanted a soft bean bag to lie in, a silent cat flap to slip through at midnight, a warm car bonnet to lie in the sun on, a few daily slices of smoked salmon and the odd tummy-tickle, retired from the catwalk forever.